anbox-cloud/discourse-docs/howto/application/list.md

 Name            |  Value
 ----------------|------------
 `instance-type` |  Supported instance type.
 See [Instance types](https://discourse.ubuntu.com/t/application-manifest/24197#instance-type) for a list of available instance types.
+This attribute is deprecated since 1.20 and will be removed in future releases.
 `addons`        |  Comma-separated list of addons.
 `tag`           |  Application tag name (deprecated, use `tags` instead).
 `tags`          |  Comma-separated list of tags.